danielbodnar/awesome-stars/README.md

 - [theforeman/foreman](https://github.com/theforeman/foreman) - an application that automates the lifecycle of servers
 - [vmware-tanzu/velero](https://github.com/vmware-tanzu/velero) - Backup and migrate Kubernetes applications and their persistent volumes
 - [kubevirt/kubevirt](https://github.com/kubevirt/kubevirt) - Kubernetes Virtualization API and runtime in order to define and manage virtual machines.
-- [lae/ansible-role-proxmox](https://github.com/lae/ansible-role-proxmox) - Deploys and configures Proxmox VE 6.x/7.x clusters.
+- [lae/ansible-role-proxmox](https://github.com/lae/ansible-role-proxmox) - IaC for Proxmox VE clusters.
 - [grafana/loki](https://github.com/grafana/loki) - Like Prometheus, but for logs.
 - [cert-manager/cert-manager](https://github.com/cert-manager/cert-manager) - Automatically provision and manage TLS certificates in Kubernetes
 - [ansible/awx](https://github.com/ansible/awx) - AWX provides a web-based user interface, REST API, and task engine built on top of Ansible.
 It is one of the upstream projects for Red Hat Ansible Automation Platform.